|

 platoon commander of 2 Platoon.
 A Company at the

-time was to return to the area of
+time was to return to the area of the base of

-down over this area during Operation Canberra,
+over this area during Operation Canberra, prior

-'Canberra' the evidence of enemy activity and
+the evidence of enemy activity and occupation of

-pits, fresh diggings, caves, tracks, spider
+diggings, caves, tracks, spider holes and

-of rice cooking—far to much for his own use.
-He
+to much for his own use.
+He also had bundles of

-also had bundles of female and male civilian
+female and male civilian clothing.
+He said that

-clothing.
-He said that he did not know who we
+he did not know who we were, but through our

-said that he had heard of Australia but thought
+Vietnamese interpreter he said that he had heard

-all Australians to be coloured people.
-You could
+coloured people.
+You could smell the enemy—you

-smell the enemy—you could just feel their
+could just feel their presence; why they didn't

-never be known.
+make contact will never be known.

 I believe the order of march in our sub-unit was